As the Chief Number Cruncher at Half A CFO, one question I hear fairly often is: “How frequently do you need to review

 Possibility 2: It’s January 1 when you want to buy a new truck. $650 per month for 12 months = $7,800.
 That is definitely a budget buster.
 One option is to extend your financing to 4 years.
 At 4 percent, you would have to make 48 monthly payments of $452.
 Including maintenance of $59 per month, you are now just $11 per month over budget.
 It’s not the ideal situation, but, you still can get your truck!

 Possibility 3: It’s January, just like in the previous possibility, but you don’t want to have monthly payments for 4 years.
 Understandable.
 But the money has to come from somewhere.
-Unless you find another category where you can reduce your business expenditures, you will end up paying yourself $2,800 less in 2018.
-There is no magic bullet here.
+Unless you find another category where you can reduce your business expenditures, you will end up paying yourself $2,800 less this year.
+There is no magic trick here.
 Did you budget for something that can wait another year?
 Maybe you planned to paint the interior of your offices.
 Can that wait, so you can get instead a new truck?